 Parking in Madinat Jumeirah

 For parking, you need not worry.
-There is plenty of parking available in the basement and for more comfort loving visitors, there is ubiquitous valet parking services available throughout the day.
-For tourists, it is on the itinerary of major city tour activities such as the Big Bus tours.
+There is plenty of parking available in the basement, and for more comfort-loving visitors, there are ubiquitous valet parking services available throughout the day.
+It is on the itinerary of major city tour activities such as the Big Bus tours for tourists.

-Important note here is that some shops of Souk Madinat do not mind bargaining and this adds extra “Arabic shopping” touch to your overall experience.
+The important note here is that some Souk Madinat shops do not mind bargaining, which adds extra “Arabic shopping” touch to your overall experience.